-Sonoma County Master Gardeners have partnered with the Sonoma County Water Agency on a new project called GardenSense.
+Sonoma County Master Gardeners are partnered with the Sonoma County Water Agency on a project called GardenSense.
 The project is intended to help local gardeners further improve their water conservation practices.
 A free on-site consultation by a pair of GardenSense Consultants will demonstrate to residents how to easily conserve water (and save money) by creating a climate-appropriate garden that is healthy, environmentally sound, and most of all – beautiful!

 Topics covered in consultations include advice on lawn removal, low water use plants appropriate to your site, conversion of sprinklers to drip irrigation, an irrigation assessment including overall suggestions for improving water efficiency, and sustainable garden practices.

 Growing a Thriving Vegetable Garden with Less Water

 The Food Gardening Specialists (FGS) of the UCCE Sonoma Master Gardeners are excited to present water-wise food gardening strategies.
 Given our hot, dry summers along with the prediction of extended drought, we can’t afford to waste a drop.
 This video demonstrates how home and community gardeners can grow a thriving vegetable garden with less water.
 In addition, this video is complemented by a planting scheme and a drip system instruction and shopping list that reflect the 4x8-foot demonstration vegetable bed in the video.
 Click here for these documents along with additional helpful documents for food gardening with less water.

 Ask a Master Gardener